firelivecompany/etty/README.md

 ---

-## Generate translation JSON's based on template
+## Generate translation JSONs based on template
-There is an [etty-mockup](https://github.com/firelivecompany/etty-mockup) that was created exactly for this purpose! :)
+There is an [etty-mockup](https://github.com/firelivecompany/etty-mockup) that was created exactly for this purpose!
+You may also be interested in automated translation files generating via Webpack.
+I have developed the [`etty-webpack-plugin`](https://github.com/firelivecompany/etty-webpack-plugin) for this purpose.

+## Real-life example
+Now is developing at [`etty-example`](https://github.com/firelivecompany/etty-example) repo.
+Some things are already done, so visit it to get more clearly how this library works.

 ## Contributing
 Feel free to leave issues, feature and pull requests.
 Any help that will make Etty better is highly appreciated!